Skip to main content

 A fire occurred when a light naphtha stream was drained to the refinery oily water system, creating a vapour cloud which ignited.
 One of the factors leading to the incident was an inadequate response to an abnormal situation.

-Focus areas to improve operational discipline and minimize incidents
+Focus areas to improve operational discipline and minimise incidents

 1. Identify and document the specific key processes such as standard operating procedures, effective communication, training programs, risk assessments, incident reporting systems, and continuous improvement initiatives.